leeton1412/bronament/README.md

 ### Acknowledgments

 - Thanks to Seun Owonikoko @seun_mentor.
-- Stuart Crang For encouraging me to join the course.
+- Stuart Crang for encouraging me to join the course.
-- Callum Jackson for helping with his PHP knowledge to understand how to build the brackets in Javascript.
+- Callum Jackson for sharing his PHP knowledge with me to help me understand how to build the brackets in Javascript.
-- Laura Sawyn for always supporting me through development
+- Laura Sawyn for always supporting me through development.
-- My current Linkedin Group for help and motivation.
+- My current Linkedin Group for continued help and motivation.
-- Code institute Tutor support for their guidance.
-Always avaliable and always guiding.
+- Code institute tutor support for always being available and willingness to support.
 - Code institute for providing me with the tools to chase my dreams.